Illumina/manta/src/markdown/mantaUserGuide.md

 ## Introduction

-Manta is a structural variant caller for short sequencing reads.
-It is capable of discovering structural variants of any size and scoring these using both a diploid genotype model and a somatic model (when separate tumor and normal samples are specified).
-Structural variant discovery and scoring incorporate both paired-read fragment spanning and split read evidence.
+Manta is a rapid structural variant and indel caller for mapped next generation sequencing paired-read data.
+It is capable of discovering structural variants, medium-sized indels and large insertions given BAM files produced by any standard seqeunce mapper.
+Manta provides scoring models appropriate for germline variants in individual diploid samples and somatic variants in matched tumor-normal sample pairs.
+Manta is capable of assembling a large fraction of variants to basepair resolution, but can score and report variants at lower resolution when this is not possible.
+Discovery and scoring of all variants combines both paired and split-read evidence, with split-read support for the recently introduced "SA" read tag format for BAM.

 ## Method Overview

-Manta works by dividing the structural variant (SV) discovery process into two primary steps: (1) scanning the genome to find SV associated regions and (2) analysis, scoring and output of SVs found in such regions.
+Manta works by dividing the structural variant (SV) and indel discovery process into two primary steps: (1) scanning the genome to find SV associated regions and (2) analysis, scoring and output of SVs found in such regions.

 1. **Build SV association graph** In this step the entire genome is scanned to